p4lang/p4-dpdk-target/e2e-test/README.md

 ## Manual testing workflow

 In the previous section, all testing steps are executed with a single script.
-If for some reason (e.g. debugging) you would like to execute these steps separately, the details are explained in this section.
+If for some reason (e.g. debugging) you would like to execute these steps separately, the details are described in this section.

-Note that all commands in this section are executed from **this directory**.
+All commands in this section are expected to be executed from this directory.

 ### Compile P4 code